Louis B. Costello

-Louis Bartlett Costello (September 14, 1876 – May 6, 1959) was an American banker and newspaper publisher who served as general manager and then president of The Lewiston Daily Sun and Lewiston Evening Journal in Lewiston, Maine.
+Louis Bartlett Costello (September 14, 1876 – May 6, 1959) was an American newspaper publisher and banker who served as general manager and then president of The Lewiston Daily Sun and Lewiston Evening Journal in Lewiston, Maine.
 He began his career in journalism while still a student at Bates College and, by the end of his life, was a leading press figure in the state.

 For nearly a half century, Costello was one of the most prominent members of the Lewiston-Auburn community.
 In addition to running its largest morning and afternoon papers, he was a longtime trustee of both Bates College and the Androscoggin County Savings Bank, serving as the latter institution's president from 1931 to 1939.
 He was an active Freemason and member of the United Baptist church.

 Early life and education

 Costello was born in Wells, Maine on September 14, 1876.
 His father was Nicholas H. Costello (c.
 1842–1885), a sea captain who drowned when Costello and his sister were young.
 In 1889, his mother, Annie Hill Costello (1842–1927) remarried William S. Wells, a prominent York County lumberman who later served in the Maine House of Representatives.

 Costello attended Berwick Academy and gave an oration at the school's 1894 class day.
 Thereafter he attended Bates College, where he was elected president of his senior class.
 He and Sadie Brackett, a fellow member of the class of 1898, wrote for The Bates Student.
 He was also a competitive debater and, after graduation, would participate in organizing a chapter of Delta Sigma Rho on Bates' campus.
 Costello and Brackett married in Lewiston on February 14, 1900 and had two children, Louise (b.
 1902) and Russell (b.
 1904).